YangKuang/pinyin4net/README.md

-pinyin4net
+Ôªøpinyin4net
 =============================================

-Pinyin4net can help you convert ÷–Œƒ to zh®≠ng w®¶n.
+Pinyin4net can help you convert ‰∏≠Êñá to zh≈çng w√©n.

 Getting started
 ---------------------------------------------